damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

 Still, this documentation is [in the Chef Repo](https://dev.gitlab.org/cookbooks/chef-repo), and we aim to start pulling things out of there into the runbooks, until this documentation is thin and GitLab.com only.

+### GitLab Cloud Images
+A detailed process on creating and maintaining GitLab cloud images can be found [here](https://about.gitlab.com/handbook/cloud-images).

 ## Production events logging

 There are 2 kind of production events that we track: